Saga Pearl 2 Cruise Ship

-Built for Astor Cruises in 1981, this 449-passenger vessel was bought by Saga Cruises and underwent a £20 million transformation before entering service in March 2010.
+Built for Astor Cruises in 1981, this 449-passenger vessel was bought by Saga Cruises and underwent a £20 million transformation into the Saga Pearl cruise ship before entering ser…

 - Ship in Detail